1. What are the tools of performance testing?

 22. How many types of API testing are there?

 There is no exact number for this API testing interview question, but you can list out the nine main categories below, as they almost cover all the API testing types:

 - Runtime/ Error Detection

 - Interoperability and WS Compliance testing

 23. Is Automation Testing A Complete Replacement For Manual Software Testing?

-No. Proper automation requires as little intervention from humans as possible, since the tools used are built to run tests once they’re setup.
+Answer: No. Proper automation requires as little intervention from humans as possible since the tools used are built to run tests once they’re set up.
 As convenient as this might be, it should not be a complete replacement for manual testing – only for repetitive tasks like load testing, where thousands of virtual users are required.
-Engineers should not automate things like test scripts, if those scripts can only be expected to run occasionally, nor should they automate code reviews, or bug testing for new builds of software that might require human interaction to detect specific issues.
-Large-scale, repetitive tasks are better fit for automation.
-(Best 50 Testing Interview Questions And Answers Pdf)
+Engineers should not automate things like test scripts if those scripts can only be expected to run occasionally, nor should they automate code reviews, or bug testing for new builds of software that might require human interaction to detect specific issues.
+Large-scale, repetitive tasks are a better fit for automation.

 24. Explain Load Testing On Websites.?